×

 Chinese graded readers are all about increasing your amount of comprehensible input so that you learn the language naturally.
 You can actually do this in video form too.
 For example, FluentU’s Chinese program also sorts Chinese videos by level, with subtitles connected to a pop-up dictionary and helpful exercises.

-Beyond studying textbooks, being strategic about comprehensible input will help you internalize the language better, especially at the higher levels.
+Beyond studying textbooks, being strategic about comprehensible input will help you internalize the language better, especially at higher levels.

 So there we have it—10 graded readers that a lot of Chinese learners love.